5 healthy lifestyle tips for chubby people

 The ability to clear your mind, center yourself, and take time to breathe.
 Some people pray during this quiet time, others ponder the grace of Christ, or connect with nature.
 Whatever you do during meditation time is up to you.
 If you’ve never done it, here are a few steps to get you moving in the right direction.

-1. Find the perfect spot – Look for a place of comfort, peace, and freedom of distractions.
+1. Find the perfect spot – Look for a place of comfort, peace, and freedom from distractions.

 2. Get into a comfortable position – Sit upright, or cross-legged, or lie down.